tinywrkb/flatpaks/README.md

 ### Font packages

-Flatpak does not support font packages or extensions, in order for Flatpak and host apps to make use of fonts installed via Flatpak we need a few workarounds.
+Flatpak does not support font packages or extensions.
+In order for Flatpak and host apps to use fonts installed as Flatpak package we need a few workarounds.

-1. Give all our Flatpak apps access to the user's fontconfig configuration file and where the font package is installed.
+1. Give all our Flatpak apps access to the user's fontconfig configuration file, and also the font package installed path.
-Due to the mismatch of `XDG_CONFIG_DIR` value between the host and the Flatpak sandbox (different path for each app), we need to set some environment variables.
+Due to a mismatch of `XDG_CONFIG_DIR` value between the host and the Flatpak sandbox (a different path for each app), we need to set some environment variables.
-Also note that the fontconfig variable value need to be an absolute path, meaning it needs to be expanded before given to `flatpak override` command.
+Also note that the fontconfig variable value need to be an absolute path, meaning it needs to be expanded before given to the `flatpak override` command.
 ```
 $ flatpak override --user \
     --filesystem=~/.local/share/flatpak:ro \